 5. Zero Tolerance for Drugs and Alcohol: Maintain strict policies against drug and alcohol use.
 Regular testing can ensure compliance and prevent violations in this category.

-6. Prioritize Driver Health: Encourage drivers to take care of their health.
-A healthy driver is more likely to remain alert on the road and make fewer mistakes.
+6. Prioritize Driver Health: Encourage drivers to care for their health.
+A healthy driver is likelier to remain alert on the road and make fewer mistakes.

 7. Safe Loading Practices: Properly securing loads can prevent accidents and the subsequent violations.
 Training on safe loading practices is a must.